HoGentTIN/linux-training-hogent/modules/kernel/034_kernel_modules.md

 The big advantage of `modprobe` over
 `insmod` is that modprobe will load all necessary modules, whereas insmod requires manual loading of dependencies.
-Another advantage is that you don\'t need to point to the filename with full path.
+Another advantage is that you don't need to point to the filename with full path.

 This screenshot shows how modprobe loads the isdn module, automatically